What Makes a Space Actually Safe?

 “Safe space.”

 We care about actual safety.
-And that requires clarity, not vague promises.
+And that requires clarity, not vague promises for the clout.

 Quick Reality Check:

-No, you can’t “joke” about race, gender, trauma, or violence.
+• No, you can’t “joke” about race, gender, religion, ability, trauma, violence, or other painful topics to a person.*

-No, being neurodivergent or “just blunt” isn’t a free pass for being cruel.
+• No, being neurodivergent or “just blunt”/”brutally honest” isn’t a free pass for being cruel.
+(Spoken as a neurospicy person.)

-No, your “playstyle,” your tone, or your intent don’t override someone else’s safety and wellness.
+• No, your “playstyle,” your tone, or your intent don’t override someone else’s safety and wellness, nor our expectations, our Code.

-And no—you don’t get to call us “not inclusive” just because we won’t accommodate shitty behavior.~
+• And no— you don’t get to try calling out “not inclusive” just because we won’t accommodate shitty behavior.~

 So What Is a Safe Space?

-Zero tolerance for hate, abuse, or threats—online or in person.
+• Zero tolerance for hate, abuse, or threats—online or in person, direct or indirect.

-One warning max for minor violations.
+• One warning for minor violations.
 And trust us, some things?
 No second chances, no warnings.

 We don't give people the benefit of the doubt when others' dignity, safety, or trauma are on the line.
 In today’s society, we need to be uplifting one another, not enshrining our goofy ideas on the wrong side of history.
 Genuinely, it’s easy to have accountability and integrity.
 It’s easy to own mistakes and apologize.